moritzoida/pa-jaksam-jobmenu/README.md

 Discord - https://discord.gg/EKyPk4QbgD

 I have the explicit permission of Jaksam, the developer of the Jobcreator, to release this script.
-However, the script is not directly affiliated with Jaksam, and he assumes no responsibility for it.
+However, this release is unofficial and not directly affiliated with Jaksam.
+He assumes no responsibility for it.
 All responsibility for this script lies with Project Alpha.